PJWalker/daggerheart/content/Character Options/Communities/Wildborne.md

 ---

- In exchange for protection from [[The Verdance|the Verdance]], some have taken jobs as farmers in Haven’s flower fields.
+ In exchange for protection from [[Verdance|the Verdance]], some have taken jobs as farmers in Haven’s flower fields.
 Though it is back-breaking work, the Haven fires burn back the ever-creeping Verdance, offering safety.

 # Character Guidelines
 Many Wildborne are *in* Haven, but few are *from* Haven.
 If you choose to be a havenite wildborne, your backstory should mention how that came about.